na-na-hi/renget/archive/frozenvanramblings.md

 #Erena Graywhisper
 Probably the first yuri bot predating Esther?
 Some anon posted that they wanted a yuri bot that was also ryona, so I decided to make one because why not and yuri is justice.
 I hope that anon eventaully tried Erena, but I dunno.
 I had to write the sappy ERP example dialogue and tweak the bot a few times to pass the filter, but I think I got the right balance, having employed a few CAI tricks to skirt the filter.
 I didn't intend for her surname to resemble gaywhisper lol.

-The card version should seggs effortlessly.
+The card version should seggs and rape effortlessly.
 It was the joy of making "something that worked on CAI" that appealed to me though.
 And yes, I have a futa version of Erena.
 No, I will not upload it.

 #Turbo and RPGs